-The event is open to UBC faculty, staff, graduate students and external partners who collaborate with UBC.
+The event was open to UBC faculty, staff, graduate students and external partners who collaborate with UBC, where they:

-- Hear inspiring stories of collaboration from fellow researchers and external partners
+- Heard inspiring stories of collaboration from fellow researchers and external partners

-- Discover how to establish and maintain ethical, equitable and inclusive partnerships
+- Discovered how to establish and maintain ethical, equitable and inclusive partnerships

-- Network with a diverse group of practitioners from a variety of research disciplines.
+- Networked with a diverse group of practitioners from a variety of research disciplines.

 We acknowledge that UBC’s campuses are situated within the traditional territories of the Musqueam, Squamish and Tsleil-Waututh, and in the traditional, ancestral, unceded territory of the Syilx Okanagan Nation and their peoples.